• Skip to primary navigation

 • 4 6-oz halibut fillets

-• 2 tbsp lemon juice freshly squeezed (about 1 lemon)
+• 2 tablespoon lemon juice freshly squeezed (about 1 lemon)

 • 1 whole lemon, thinly sliced